 August = Shelter

-Additionally, our transitional living facility, Ozanam Manor, provides shelter and programming to adults 50 and older, veterans, and people with disabilities as they seek permanent employment and housing.
+Additionally, our transitional housing facility, Ozanam Manor, provides shelter and programming to adults 50 and older, veterans, and people living with disabilities as they seek permanent employment and housing.

 These services are vital for individuals in vulnerable populations who may end up homeless during the summer season.
 Learn more about St. Vincent de Paul's rehousing efforts.
 Volunteer your time to help out at our shelters.